Black-capped hemispingus

 The black-capped hemispingus (Kleinothraupis atropileus) is a species of bird in the family Thraupidae.
-It is found in the Andes mountains of Colombia, Ecuador, and Venezuela.
+It is found in the Andes mountains of Colombia, Ecuador, Venezuela and Peru.
 Its natural habitat is subtropical or tropical moist montane forests.

+Taxonomy

+The black-capped hemispingus was formally described as Arremon atro-pileus by the French ornithologist Frédéric de Lafresnaye in 1842.
+Lafresnaye erroneously gave the type locality of the species as Bolivia, but it was later corrected to Bogotá, Colombia.
+The specific epithet is derived from the Latin words meaning "black skullcap".
+The black-capped hemispingus has two recognised subspecies.
+These subspecies are sometimes considered separate species.